TylerEnglish/Pipeline/derived_data/README.md

 ## Guidelines

 1. **Data Format**: All processed data should be in approated formats and maintain consistency with naming conventions and schema.
-2. **Version Control**: Keep track of different versions of the processed data files.
-Include version information in the file names or maintain a changelog.
-3. **Documentation**: Any processing steps, transformations, or filters applied to the raw data should be well-documented in the corresponding pipeline script and the `CHANGELOG.md` file.
-4. **Updating Data**: If the processed data files are updated, document the changes, including the date and a brief description of the modifications.
+2. **Updating Data**: If the processed data files are updated, document the changes, including the date and a brief description of the modifications.

 ## Usage